zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 where `_` is global variable for `lodash` library.

 This step-by-step guideline describes how to convert an existing custom visual to ES2015 modules.
-As sample, [`sampleBarChart`](https://github.com/Microsoft/powerbi-visuals-sampleBarchart) will be used.
+As a sample, [`sampleBarChart`](https://github.com/Microsoft/powerbi-visuals-sampleBarchart) will be used.

 ## How to install powerbi-visuals-tools@beta

-The new tools set is available as a `beta` version and can be installed by executing the command.
+The new toolset is available as a `beta` version and can be installed by executing the command.
 Please do not use it in production until API 2.0 will be released.

 `npm install powerbi-visuals-tools@beta`.